 Apprentices under 19 can continue on at the apprenticeship minimum wage until they complete their apprenticeship.

 Generally, we recommend that you pay over the minimum wage if your business can afford it.
 This leads to increased loyalty and better conditions for your apprentice.
+You will also attract a higher quality of candidate for your role.

 How Many Hours a Week Does an Apprentice Need To Work?